Skip to content

 • CCV Montpellier is the global gold standard for the procedure, undertaking more than 800 Prodisc® L procedures every year, considerably more than any other clinic.

-SpinePro is the exclusive international partner of CCV Montpellier, the pioneering French clinic where the Prodisc® L was invented.
+SpinePro is the exclusive international partner of CCV Montpellier, the pioneering French clinic where the Prodisc® L artificial disc was invented.
 SpinePro arranges everything from your initial MRI review to your medically supervised recovery at home.

-Who Is a Candidate?
+Who Is a Candidate for Lumbar Disc Replacement?

-Disc replacement may be right for you if:
+Lumbar disc replacement may be right for you if:

 • You have severe lower back pain, with or without chronic sciatica